-- 12.31 As an administrative practice, payments may be charged without markup to a related party for its proportionate share of the cost of services in a cost-pooling arrangement on the conditions that: - (a) Each participant's share of the costs must be borne in the form of cash or other monetary contributions; - (b) The services are not provided to any unrelated party; - (c) The provision of services to the related parties is not the service provider's principal activity.
+- 14.37 As an administrative practice, payments may be charged without markup to a related party for its proportionate share of the cost of services in a cost-pooling arrangement on the conditions that: - (a) Each participant's share of the costs must be borne in the form of cash or other monetary contributions27; - (b) The services are not provided to any unrelated party; - (c) The provision of the services to the related parties is not the service provider's principal activity.
 This will depend on the specific facts and circumstances of each case.
-If the costs of providing the services do not exceed 15% of the service provider's total expenses as reflected in its accounts for the financial year concerned, the services are presumed not to be the principal activity of the service provider for that year; - (d) The services being provided are listed in Annex C; and - (e) There is sufficient documentation showing that the parties intended to enter into a cost-pooling arrangement before the provision of the services.
-For example, a cost-pooling arrangement should be supported by a written agreement which, among other things, is duly signed by all related parties involved in the arrangement.
+If the costs of providing the services do not exceed 15%28 of the service provider's total expenses as reflected in its accounts for the financial year concerned, the services are presumed not to be the principal activity of the service provider for that year;

-&lt;sup>21 IRAS will monitor the developments in commercial practices and assess if there is a need to include other forms of contributions.
+27 IRAS will monitor the developments in commercial practices and assess if there is a need to include other forms of contributions.